Xeonzilla/tessera-ui.github.io/docs/en/components/side_bar.md

   This argument configures the dialog's style.
 Notably, `side_bar_provider` supports both glass and non-glass variants.
 You can configure it via the `style: SideBarStyle` field of `SideBarProviderArgs`.
 The default is `SideBarStyle::Material` (non-glass).

-- `state: Arc<RwLock<SideBarProviderState>>`
+- `state: SideBarProviderState`

-  Manages the dialog state, including whether the sidebar is open and the animation progress.
+  Manages the dialog state, including whether the sidebar is open and the animation progress. `SideBarProviderState` is a clonable struct that encapsulates a shared reference to the state internally.

   Use its `open()` and `close()` methods to programmatically open and close the dialog.